Volunteers

 Set out below are the relevant sections of the code that you either must follow if you are an ‘on behalf of’ fundraiser or which you should follow as best practice if you are an ‘in aid of’ volunteer fundraiser.

-If you want to start fundraising ‘in aid of’ an organisation, you should contact it to let the organisation know what you are planning to do.
+If you want to start fundraising ‘in aid of’ a charitable organisation, you should let them know what you are planning to do.
 This means that it will be able to put any agreements in place and provide appropriate support.

 You should use the phrase ‘in aid of’ in your fundraising communications to make clear that you are volunteering ‘in aid of’ your chosen cause.

-‘In aid of’ volunteers are responsible for all aspects of their fundraising activity.
-You can make sure your fundraising is in line with best practice by following:
+‘In aid of’ fundraising volunteers are responsible for all aspects of their fundraising activity.
+You can make sure your fundraising is in line with good practice by following:

 Our online fundraising advice has some useful tips to consider if you are thinking of using an online fundraising platform.

-If you have been directed or asked to fundraise ‘on behalf of’ an organisation, the organisation will need to make sure that proper procedures are in place – such as training – to support best practice and protect the public.
+If you have been directed or asked to fundraise ‘on behalf of’ a charitable organisation, the organisation will need to make sure that proper procedures are in place – such as training – to support best practice and protect the public.

 It is important that you understand the behaviour that is expected of you, know the cause you are fundraising for, and have a reasonable understanding of how donations will be spent so that you can answer any questions if asked.